-Sponsored by The Cornell Lab, Aududon Society, and others, it is a way to get a snapshot of our bird population’s activities.
+Sponsored by The Cornell Lab, Audubon Society, and others, it is a way to get a snapshot of our bird population’s activities.

 It’s as easy as 1, 2, 3!

-1. Create a free GBBC account (click Get Started above) if you have never participated in the Great Backyard Bird Count or any other Cornell Lab citizen-science project, or have not participated in the GBBC since 2013.
+1. Create a free GBBC account if you have never participated in the Great Backyard Bird Count or any other Cornell Lab citizen-science project.
 If you already created an account for the GBBC in the past, or if you’re already registered with eBird or another Cornell Lab citizen-science project, you can use your existing user name and password.

 2. Count birds for at least 15 minutes on one or more days of the GBBC.
 You can count for longer than that if you wish!
 Count birds in as many places and on as many days as you like—one day, two days, or all four days.

 3. Enter your results on the GBBC website.

 Each year people from around the world come together to watch, learn about, count, and celebrate birds.

 COVID Statement: Watching birds is a safe and enjoyable activity we can do during the Covid pandemic.
 For the 2021 Great Backyard Bird Count, we strongly urge participants to comply with all current country, province, state, First People’s lands, or municipal Covid-19 regulations and guidelines.
 This includes, but is not limited to, social distancing while birdwatching and wearing a mask when birding with others.
 Thank you for protecting yourself and your community while celebrating the wonders of birds.